Ibstone

-Ibstone (previously Ipstone) is a village and civil parish within Wycombe district in Buckinghamshire, England.
-It is in the Chiltern Hills on the border with Oxfordshire, about 2 mi south of Stokenchurch.
+Ibstone (previously Ipstone) is a village and civil parish in Buckinghamshire, England.
+The village is in the Chiltern Hills on the border with Oxfordshire, about 2 mi south of Stokenchurch.
+The population of the parish at the 2011 Census was 242, an increase from 237 at the 2001 Census.

-The village name is Anglo Saxon in origin and means 'Hibba's boundary stone', referring to the boundary with Oxfordshire.
+The village name is Anglo-Saxon in origin and means 'Hibba's boundary stone', referring to the boundary with Oxfordshire.
 At the time of King Edward the Confessor the village was in the possession of Tovi, thane of the king, and was called Hibestanes.

 The parish church, dedicated to Saint Nicholas, stands separate from the rest of the village; this is a common occurrence in places in this part of the country that had some standing in the pre-Roman Celtic period.